Samurai In Love

 Then Yoshi saw the tiger return with a body in its mouth, a deer.
 The tiger laid the deer on the edge so it could comfortably eat while keeping an eye on Yoshi.

-For the next couple hours, Yoshi paced nervously as he watched the tiger finish its meal.
-He prepared to fight back if it decided to leap down.
+For the next couple hours, Yoshi watched the tiger finish its meal.
+He prepared to fight back if the tiger decided to leap down.
 But then came the next horrifying realization.
 Yoshi’s body was getting tired and he wanted to lay down and sleep.
-Problem was, once he was asleep, his defenses would be down, and the tiger could easily leap down and grab his second meal for that day without much (if any) resistance.
+Problem was, once he was asleep, his defenses would be down, and the tiger could easily leap down and grab his second meal without much (if any) resistance.

 Yoshi thought quickly.
 He used his katana and carefully cut his own finger, hoping the blood would help get the tiger to want to come down to him, giving him a chance to fight.
 “Smell that?
 Don’t you want more?” he shouted at the beast, holding his finger up in the air.